Microsoft Windows Defender Dialog Popups

 In our environment, we deploy and monitor Windows Defender via SCCM2012R2, and although the options are set under the anti-malware policies, we found that a good majority of workstations we’re ignoring some of the policy settings.
 One of those policy settings was the ‘automatically submit samples‘ area.
 Although enabled in the policy, the workstations were not turning the option on.
 The fix, as we found was a registry key that needs to be adjusted.

-This article, also on Blog Encounters, may be of interest: Windows 10 Default Printer Feature
+This article, also on Blog Encounters, may be of interest: Restart Windows 8.1 Or Windows 10 From Remote Desktop RDC

 Open the registry editor, navigate to the following location: